illinois-cs241/illinois-cs241.github.io/_docs/extreme_edge_cases.md

 ### A note on `strtok`

 Using `strtok` (instead of `strchr`) for this MP can be confusing without an understanding of how it works, and often leads to pitfalls.
-If you choose to use `strtok`, read the first few paragraphs of the man page thoroughly.
+An important fact about strtok to keep in mind for this MP is that it ignores multiple consecutive separators when parsing a string.
+If you still choose to use `strtok`, read the first few paragraphs of the man page thoroughly.

 ```bash
 $ man strtok